mikeberger/tmee/README.md

 TicketMaven only exists due to the communities that simply couldn't handle this kind of process.
 TicketMaven follows the following process:

 1. Users enter "requests" for tickets at their leisure.
-2. If desired, the requests can be considered "unpaid" until payment is received and then be marked as "paid".
-The program does not handle payment.
-Payment would be collected manually in some way.
+2. The requests are considered "unpaid" until payment is received and then be marked as "paid".
 3. The program administrator runs ticket lotteries which assign the actual tickets based on the requests.
 Tickets are not assigned at random.
 The customers who have gotten the worst seats in the past will get the best seats in the lottery.
 The program allows the administrator to set up auditorium models with a "goodness" value for each seat.
 The program keeps track of the quality of tickets that each customer has gotten in the past.
 4. The users can print their tickets on paper, or if desired, the administrator can print all of the tickets to standard business card stock and distribute them (some communities prefer the formality of traditional stiff, card-board-like tickets).